jfrank94/Udacity_AI_Chatbot/README.md

 `python -m rasa train`

 To view the cross-validation score from training the model, type in this command:

 `python -m rasa test nlu -u nlu.md --config config.yml --cross-validation`

-For running the chatbot, please do the following:
+For running the chatbot, type in the following:

 `python -m rasa run actions --actions actions --debug (the debug flag is optional)`

 Then:

 `python -m rasa shell --endpoints endpoints.yml`